The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure: Introduction

-As one of the state-of-the-art CR and $\gamma$-ray observatory, the LHAASO experiment located at 4410 m above sea level in Daocheng site, Sichuan province, covers the energies from 100 GeV to 1 EeV \citep{di2016lhaaso} and achieves sensitivity below 1 $\times$ 10$^{-12}$ erg cm$^{-2}$ s$^{-1}$ sr$^{-1}$ at TeV energy \citep{neronov2020lhaaso}.
-The LHAASO consists of three major parts -- Water Cherenkov Detector Array (WCDA) for TeV $\gamma$-ray detection, Kilometer Squared Array (KM2A) for $\gamma$-ray detection above 10 TeV and a Wide Field-of-view Cherenkov/fluorescence Telescope Array (WFCTA) mainly for CR detection \citep{cao2024first}.
-Recently, the LHAASO collaboration have presented its first catalog of $\gamma$-ray sources, which reports 10 sources without 1$\sim$25 TeV $\gamma$ photons detected by WCDA, but have emissions ranging from 25 TeV to over 100 TeV observed by KM2A \citep{cao2024first}.
-To avoid the complex background, our work focus on the six lonely $>$ 25 TeV sources located outside the Galactic plane, which are 1LHAASO J0007$+$5659u, 1LHAASO J0206$+$4302u, 1LHAASO J0212$+$4254u, 1LHAASO J0216$+$4237u, 1LHAASO J1740$+$0948u and 1LHAASO J1959$+$1129u.
-If these lonely $>$ 25 TeV sources are Geminga-like Pulsar Wind Nebula (PWN) halos, their electron cutoff energies will be far beyond 100 TeV.
-So far, only two pulsars -- PSR J0218$+$4232 and PSR J1740$+$1000 are found close to them.
-A more interesting thing is that the sources 1LHAASO J0206$+$4302u, 1LHAASO J0212$+$4254u and 1LHAASO J0216$+$4237u are spatially connected (seems like a dumbbell on significance map) and share a similar spectral shape (spectral index $\approx$ 2.5).
-This motivates us to explore the possible origins of them, which could imply some new physical mechanisms and might be helpful in studying the exact physical model of PeVatrons.
+As one of the state-of-the-art $\gamma$-ray and cosmic ray (CR) detector, the Large High Altitude Air Shower Observatory (LHAASO) located at Daocheng site, Sichuan province, with altitude of 4410 m, possesses an excellent detection ability in ultra-high-energy (UHE) band and has expanded the way for discovering new UHE $\gamma$-ray sources.
+LHAASO covers energies from 100 GeV to 1 EeV \citep{di2016lhaaso} and achieves sensitivity below 1 $\times$ 10$^{-12}$ erg cm$^{-2}$ s$^{-1}$ sr$^{-1}$ at TeV energy \citep{neronov2020lhaaso}.
+It consists of three main components: The Water Cherenkov Detector Array (WCDA) for TeV $\gamma$-ray detection, The Kilometer Squared Array (KM2A) for detecting $\gamma$-ray above 10 TeV, and a Wide Field-of-view atmospheric Cherenkov Telescope Array (WFCTA) mainly for CR detection \citep{cao2025data}.
+Recently, the LHAASO Collaboration has presented its first catalog of $\gamma$-ray sources, reporting 10 sources without 1-25 TeV $\gamma$-photons detected by WCDA, but with emissions ranging from 25 TeV to above 100 TeV observed by KM2A \citep{cao2024first}.
+The experimental data are fitted by a power-law function, with the fixed reference energy set at 50 TeV \citep{cao2024first}.
+To avoid the complex background, our work focus on the six lonely $>$ 25 TeV point-like sources located outside the Galactic plane, which are 1LHAASO: J0007$+$5659u, J0206$+$4302u, J0212$+$4254u, J0216$+$4237u, J1740$+$0948u, and J1959$+$1129u (the prefix 1LHAASO is omitted hereafter).
+For an overview, the position and spectral information of them are presented in Table \ref{tab:1}.
+If these lonely $>$ 25 TeV sources are Geminga-like pulsar wind nebula (PWN) halos, their electron cutoff energies will be far beyond 100 TeV.
+An even more intriguing aspect is that the sources J0206$+$4302u, J0212$+$4254u, and J0216$+$4237u appear to be spatially linked, forming an extended, dumbbell-like structure on the significance map, and exhibit a similar spectral shape with an index of approximately 2.5.
+So far, only two energetic pulsars, PSR J0218$+$4232 and PSR J1740$+$1000, have been observed in the vicinity of the six LHAASO sources.
+Here, PSR J0218$+$4232 is a millisecond pulsar located near J0216$+$4237u\textemdash the eastern source constituting the dumbbell-like structure.
+However, no physical associations between the structure and the pulsar can be confirmed, due to the relatively large position offset \citep{cao2024first} and the low predicted TeV emission according to the observation of \textit{Fermi Large Area Telescope} (\textit{Fermi}-LAT) and Major Atmospheric Gamma Imaging Cherenkov (MAGIC) \citep{acciari2021search}.
+PSR J1740$+$1000 is a middle-aged radio pulsar spatially close to J1740$+$0948u, with a position offset of approximately 0\fdg2.
+Due to the scarcity of observational data, the physical association between J1740$+$0948u and PSR J1740$+$1000 is still unclear.
+These mysteries on the six LHAASO UHE sources motivate us to investigate their potential origins, which may suggest the existence of new physical mechanisms.